gia-kalro/Lyrical-Consistency-Using-LMs/README.md

 Training the model:
 -
-After choosing which dataset you are running, choose the corresponding yaml file for training.
-Note that the yaml for training the full data set is the train.yaml file.
+After choosing which dataset you are running, choose the corresponding .yaml file for training.
+Note that the .yaml for training the full data set is the train.yaml file.
 Using NLPScholar, you will run a TextClassification experiment on train mode.
 Depending on how your directories are set up, you may have to update the
 - trainfpath (path to the training dataset)
 - validfpath (path to validation dataset)
 - modelfpath (path where you are storing the model)

 You can use the run_multi.sh for training the full dataset and the run_periods.sh for training the smaller datasets.

+Evaluating the model:
+-
+To evaluate the model, choose the corresponding .yaml file.
+Note that the .yaml file for evaluating the full data set is the evaluate.yaml file.
+You will now run this TextClassification task on NLPScholar using evaluate mode.
+Depending on how your directories are set up, you may have to update the
+- datafpath (path to testing dataset)
+- predfpath (the name of the output and where it will be stored)
+- id2label (labels that correspond with artists (e.g. 0 corresponds to Miley Cyrus))

+You can use the run_multi.sh for evaluating the full dataset and the run_periods.sh for evaluating the smaller datasets.

+Each time the model runs, it will output its predictions.
+To aggregate the predictions and get an overall predcitions by choosing the mode artist, utilize the aggregate_runs function in metrics.py.

+Analyzing the results:
+-

+To analyze the results, you can use the confusion_matrix function in metrics.py for a visual represantion.
+To calculate F1-score, precision, recall, and accuracy, you can use metrics.py.
+For further analysis on the data, such as computing overlap of words between artistis, use analyze_data.py